 Scenic Mt.
 Rainier Gondola Rides

 A “must do” for summer vacationers from out-of-state and abroad, and an incredible experience for those who live in-state.
 Journey almost 2500’ in elevation across beautiful alpine meadows and babbling mountain streams to Crystal Mountain’s summit with one of the best views of Mt.
 Rainier anywhere.
 Have lunch or dinner at the Summit House (see below) or hike through high alpine meadows.
-For 2016, the Mt.
-Rainier Gondola will be open weekends until June 12 and then daily from June 18 – September 18.
+For 2018, the Mt.
+Rainier Gondola will be open daily from June 22 – September 16.
 Click here for details.

 Mt.
 Rainier National Park

 At 14411′, Mt.
 Rainier towers over the Puget Sound lowlands and its majesty attracts visitors from all around the country and around the world.
 We’re closest to the Sunrise area, which, at 6400’ has the most panoramic views and hikes in the Park.
 But it’s easy to use us as a base to explore other areas as well.